akiiil/3ta-project/README.md

 This project implements a **secure, scalable, highly available three‑tier architecture on AWS**, showcasing full-stack development combined with modern cloud-native infrastructure and DevOps practices.

-It follows best practices for networking, security, scalability, monitoring, and operational excellence, with a fully automated CI/CD workflow integrated with GitHub.
+It follows best practices for networking, security, scalability, monitoring, observability, rollback strategies, and operational excellence, with a fully automated CI/CD workflow integrated with GitHub.

 ---